src-d/guide/talent/hiring_process.md

 - In case of the Machine Learning team, there is an additional ML task necessary to be solved.

-- Coding Challeges are being sent to the developers by the Talent Manager and the results are being reviewed by the lead engineers.
+- Coding Challenges are being sent to the developers by the Talent Manager and the results are being reviewed by the lead engineers.

 ### On-site Interview